Timothy-L-Baron/rest_api_dmuse_omdb/README.md

 Objectives:
 1) become familair with REST API requests - Datamuse and OMDB in this case
 2) become familiar with manipulating/using resulting data
-3) use some resulting data to search other again
+3) use some resulting data to search again and get more results

 Currently this program: